-- Breakable Weapons: Blank Form's Light Saber breaks without leaving a scratch on the Monster of the Week.
+- Breakable Weapons: Blank Form's Ride Saber breaks without leaving a scratch on the Monster of the Week.

 - Evolution Powerup: Has three forms.
 Blank (initial form), Ryuki (made contacted with Dragredder), and Ryuki Survive (powered-up by Survive card).
 Each form is vastly more powerful than the previous one.